Getting a Library Card

 Library materials may be returned to any RPL location.
 If we aren’t open, drop boxes are located at all branches.
 Interlibrary loan services materials should be returned to your branch library.

 The use of library materials is free for the stated loan period of the item.
-Fines are assessed for items that are returned or renewed after the due date.
-There is a 1-day grace period before fines are added to your account.
+As we are now a fine-free library, fines are no longer assessed for items that are returned or renewed after the due date.
+However, if you damage or lose an item or if the item is over 30 days late, you will be charged for the value of the item plus a $5.00 processing fee.

 Downloadable eBooks and downloadable audiobooks do not accrue fines.
-They usually have a 2-week loan and simply expire at the end of the 2 weeks.
+They usually have a 2-week loan and simply expire at the end of the loan period.

 Keeping my borrowing privileges

 Borrowing privileges will be suspended for accounts with balances of $10.00 or more.
-Your account might have overdue fines and other charges.
 If you damage or lose an item or if the item is over 30 days late, you will be charged for the value of the item plus a $5.00 processing fee.
 If you find the item within 90 days after paying for it and it is in usable condition, we will refund the associated fee.
-You will still be responsible for the maximum overdue fee of $5.00.

 RPL does not accept replacement materials instead of the replacement fee.